edorsey/checklists/web-app-pull-request.md

 - [ ] Does it need to be tested in staging?
 - [ ] Does it integrate with other services?
   - [ ] Do changes to these need to be deployed?
+- [ ] Does the README need to be updated?
 - [ ] What new dependencies have been added?
 - [ ] If updates to the UI, add screenshots
 - [ ] Code review